 Krystal Klingenberg is a proud native of Washington DC and product of the District of Columbia Public Schools.
 For her undergraduate degree, she attended Princeton University, graduating in 2006 with a Bachelor’s degree in Anthropology and certificate in African Studies.
 She spent the spring semester of 2005 studying Anthropology and Ethnomusicology at the School of Oriental and African Studies.
 Her undergraduate career culminated with the production of a senior thesis titled, “Staying African: Cultural Maintenance and Identity Among African Immigrants to the United States.”
 Krystal has been singing since she was a little girl and music has always been important to her.
 She spent all four years of college singing in an all-girl R&B a cappella group called Culturally Yours, A Cappella with Soul, eventually ascending to the position of music director.
 She studied musicology and composition at university as well.

 After graduating from college, Krystal worked in the advertising department of the Washington Post.
 As an advertising coordinator, she supported sales staff and worked with small businesses on their ad schedules in the Washington Post and other media properties of the Washington Post company.
 This proved an excellent opportunity to get her feet wet in the media world and specifically, the fast paced world of newspaper publishing.

 Her dissertation, “Toward a More ‘Modern’ Music Industry: The Creative Economy of Popular Music in Uganda,” is on the creation and distribution of Ugandan popular music.
 Krystal’s interests include the music of Uganda, African American music, popular music, pedagogy, and social justice.
-She has taught classes on Jazz history, African American popular music, world music, jazz performance, and African history.
+She has taught classes on African American popular music, African popular music, world music, jazz performance, and African history.
 She is passionate about her students, enthusiastic about public ethnomusicology, and deeply invested in accurate portrayals of modern Africa.
-Service of those two domains energizes her daily.
+Service of those three domains energizes her daily.